English at the Core of the National Curriculum

 Rode the six hundred

 Hopefully this isn’t how our students feel about approaching GCSE English – it’s part of one of the dramatic and exciting poems we study.
-At Key Stage 4 students study for two GCSEs; English Language and English Literature.
-The focus on Year 10 is Literature and in Year 11 on Language, although there are some overlapping elements.
-GCSE English Language at Grade C or above is a requirement for most courses and professions, which is why we concentrate on this when our students are hopefully at their peak.
-There are several Controlled Assessments throughout the course: ‘Of Mice and Men’; Spoken Language; Original Writing; Shakespeare and the Literary Heritage.
-The Speaking and Listening element is assessed throughout the course.
+At Key Stage 4, students study for two GCSEs: English Language and English Literature.
+The focus on Year 10 is mainly Literature and in Year 11 on Language, although there are some overlapping elements.
+GCSE English Language at Grade 4/5 or above is a requirement for most courses and professions, which is why we concentrate on this when our students are hopefully at their peak.

 Key Stage 4 Examinations